getCUJO/QoOID/draft-ietf-ippm-qoo.md

 --- middle

 # Introduction

 This document introduces the Quality of Outcome network score.
 Quality of Outcome is a network quality score designed to be easy to understand, while at the same time being objective, adaptable to different network quality needs, and allowing advanced analysis to identify the root cause of network problems.
-We define a network requirement framework that allows application developers to specify their network requirements, along with a way to create a simple user-facing metric based on comparing application requirements to measurements of network performance.
+This document defines a network requirement framework that allows application developers to specify their network requirements, along with a way to create a simple user-facing metric based on comparing application requirements to measurements of network performance.
 The framework builds on Quality Attenuation
 {{TR-452.1}}, enabling network operators to achieve fault isolation and